 The art or science of teaching.

-At St. Francis Xavier Primary School we strive to be research based and innovative in our pedagogy and teacher professional learning.
+At St Francis Xavier Primary School, we strive to be research-based and innovative in our pedagogy and teacher professional learning.

-Collaborative learning experiences provide students and teachers with the opportunity to explore experiment and be challenged in their thinking.
+Collaborative learning experiences provide students and teachers with the opportunity to explore experiments and be challenged in their thinking.
 Learners gain deeper insights, new knowledge and make meaning when the environment supports these collaborative partnerships.
 Learners thrive in environments that are safe, supportive and secure.
 Flexible and intentionally developed learning environments encourage innovation and inquiry to create a sense of belonging and purpose that strengthens the learning culture.

 Recognising that each student is an individual learner with their own learning style has implications for the learning space.
-Personalising learning means more than providing tailored content in the curriculum, it demands that students are given choices about where they work, with whom and using what media.
+Personalising learning means more than providing tailored content in the curriculum.
+It demands that students are given choices about where they work, with whom and using what media.

-Co-teaching is an effective, evidence based instructional strategy in which two or more professionals share responsibility for a group of students and work collaboratively to add instructional value to improve student learning outcomes.
+Co-teaching is an effective, evidence-based instructional strategy in which two or more professionals share responsibility for a group of students and work collaboratively to add instructional value to improve student learning outcomes.
 (Chapman & Hyatt 2011)

 Assessment for Learning (AFL) is the process of seeking and interpreting evidence for use by learners and their teachers to decide where the learners are in their learning, where they need to go and how best to get there.

-St. Francis Xavier Primary School uses the ‘Three Tiers of Intervention’ model to provide effective interventions and responsive teaching and learning initiatives.
+St Francis Xavier Primary School uses the ‘Three Tiers of Intervention’ model to provide effective interventions and responsive teaching and learning initiatives.
 We offer support programs during class time that aim to ensure quality learning for all.

 Some students will need some extra support at times to understand a concept or to be extended in an area of their learning.

-At St Francis Xavier Primary School we are proud of our Inclusive Education Programs.
+At St Francis Xavier Primary School, we are proud of our Inclusive Education Programs.

 Reading Doctor® computer software is designed to teach students using synthetic phonics – the most effective way of teaching kids to read according to scientific research.
 This program strengthens skills that reading scientists have identified as crucial for literacy learning; skills such as phonemic awareness, letter-sound knowledge, blending, segmentation, decoding and sight word recognition.

-The unique, patent pending Reading Doctor® teaching platform was developed by speech-language pathologist Bartek Rajkowski, PhD.
-Reading Doctor® is used by over 25,000 people, worldwide.
+The unique, patent-pending Reading Doctor® teaching platform was developed by speech-language pathologist Bartek Rajkowski, PhD.
+Reading Doctor® is used by over 25,000 people worldwide.